Calculator · Excel + PDF

 The Consultant Contract Evaluator.

-What this Calculator is for.
+What this Calculator is for

-What's inside.
+What's inside

-Six sheets in a single Excel file, plus an accompanying PDF user guide.
+6 sheets in a single Excel file, plus an accompanying PDF user guide.

 1. Offer A — first contract offer, by component